semgrep/semgrep-docs/docs/semgrep-ci/configuration-reference.md

 ## Diff-aware scanning (`SEMGREP_BASELINE_REF`)

-For [diff-aware scans](overview.md#features), set this variable to create a baseline.
+For [diff-aware scans](overview.md#features), set this variable to compare to a baseline.
 This option limits scan results to those introduced after the git commit, in a branch, or tag.
 For example, you have a repository with 10 commits.
 You set the commit number 8 as the baseline.
 Consequently, Semgrep only returns scan results introduced by changes in commits 9 and 10.

 NOTE: It is best to perform diff scans on branches other than your `main` branch.
 Performing a diff scan after a full-project scan of the same branch closes findings of the full-project.
 All findings of a particular branch are marked as fixed when the branch is re-scanned.
-As a consequence, Semgrep no longer reports their findings.
+As a consequence, Semgrep no longer reports its findings.

 ### Examples of `SEMGREP_BASELINE_REF`